15. In Love With Spring: My Novel Online

 Within a week she joined the ranks of those who loved Billy Nugent.
 He was so cool!
 All the teachers adored him, and even the principal favored him.
 Suddenly he was the most desirable boy in the world.
 Allie had to have him.

 She and her circle of friends were considered the prettiest and most popular girls in school; it was taken for granted that they could have their pick of boys.
 They were the girls other girls hated.
 So it was only a moment of time before one of them conquered Billie Nugent.
 It was rumored that he was dating a very sweet but plain girl from out of town, but that would pose no problem.
 Most of the kids assumed Allie would be the victor, because she was generally accepted as the prettiest girl in her group.
 So once she set her sights on Billy, she went to work.

 She had several methods of operation, all of which had met with success in the past.
-There was the inviting stare, the playful smile, the averted gaze.
-Or there was the aloof glance, like she couldn’t care less.
-That was the bait.
-Once a boy bit the hook, all she had to do was reel him in.
+There was the inviting glance, the averted gaze; she could be shy, as if interested, or aloof, like she couldn’t care less.
+These were the lures in her tacklebox, and once a boy bit the hook, all she had to do was reel him in.

 But Billy proved to be one stubborn fish.
 He always returned her smile, but there was never anything suggestive about his expression.
 He was just being nice.
 Allie realized she would have to approach him—something she’d never done before.
 But what would she say?
 He wasn’t in any of her classes.
 He wasn’t even in her grade, he was a year older.
 Allie pondered this situation during the remaining weeks of school, and as summer vacation approached, she knew she’d have to do something pretty quick or else she wouldn’t see him again until she went to high school in another year.

 So on the second to last day she stepped up behind him He was working the combination on his locker, tapping his foot impatiently.

 He didn’t call me by name.
 Maybe he doesn’t know who I am!
 But how can that be possible?
 “You psyched that school is almost over?”